andycroll/andycroll.com/_posts/2018/2018-02-05-enumerable-avoids-using-temporary-variables.md

 ## Use…

-...your deep love of one of Ruby’s `Enumerable` methods, and implement using `#inject`.
+…your deep love of one of Ruby’s `Enumerable` methods, and implement using `#inject`.

 ```ruby
 [1, 3, 5, 7].inject(0) do |total, number|